 A student may be suspended for more than 10 days following a hearing before the superintendent or the superintendent's designee.
 For certain offenses, a student may be suspended for the remainder of the semester or the school year.
 The superintendent may confirm or disapprove the suspension of a student.
 The student and/or his parent/guardian may appeal the discipline decision of the superintendent to a three-member board committee.
 If the decision of the three-member committee to uphold the suspension is unanimous, there is no further right of appeal.
-If, however, the decision of the committee is not unanimous, the student and his/her parent/guardian may appeal the decision to the full board.
-When a student is placed on long-term suspension, written notice of the suspension shall be sent in accordance with State Code §22.1-277.05.
+If, however, the decision of the committee is not unanimous, the student and their parents/guardians may appeal the decision to the full board.
+When a student is placed on long-term suspension, written notice of the suspension shall be sent in accordance with §22.1-277.05. of the Code of Virginia.